Best Crypto Wallets

 As should be clear by now, hot wallets are software services that act as virtual crypto wallets similar to a personal bank account.

-Is a software or hardware wallet best?
+Is it best to get a software or hardware wallet?

-So the answer to this question comes down to convenience versus security and the magnitude and type of risk you can afford.
+In short, the answer to this question comes down to convenience versus security and the magnitude and type of risk you can afford.

-Phishing Scams
+Phishing scams

 ⭐ One of the most effective ways of working against this is to simply never log into a platform or website directly from an email.
 And always double-check credentials.